Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 };
 ```

 Notice the `&&` operator.
 This donates an r-value reference and means that your object is the destination of a move operation.
 The parameter passed is the source object and the state you should use to define your new object's state.
-After the move the source object must be left in a valid (but can be undefined state).
-For a vector this means it must no longer be the owner of the internal buffer that you are now using in your buffer.
+After the move, the source object must be left in a valid (but can be undefined state).
+For a vector, this means it must no longer be the owner of the internal buffer that you are now using in your buffer.

 The simplest way to achieve this goal is to set up the object in a valid (but very cheap to achieve state) and then swap the current object with the destination object.

-Vector Move Semantics Implementation
+#### Vector Move Semantics Implementation
 ```c
 class Vector
 {